 ART PANELS

-We bring the same exacting craftsmanship and quality to this foundational art support form, a fine art staple for thousands of years.
+We bring exacting craftsmanship and quality to this foundational art support form, a fine art staple for thousands of years.

 Before the Canvas Stretcher was born, artists were painting directly on Art Panels for millennia.